 Amina’s Voice by Hena Khan (S&S/Salaam Reads).
 Amina, a Pakistani-American Muslim struggles with whether she should hide her true self to try and fit in and be more American like her best friend has done, as she copes with middle school dramas and a devastating vandalism attack on her local mosque.
 Ages 9–up.

-Be Mindful, Donald!: A Mickey & Friends Story by Vickie Saxon, illus. by Disney Storybook Artists (Lerner/Disney Learning) is one of four titles in the Disney Everyday Stories series, which features Disney characters tackling various SEL themes.
+Be Mindful, Donald!: A Mickey & Friends Story by Vickie Saxon (Lerner/Disney Learning) is one of four titles in the Disney Everyday Stories series, which features Disney characters tackling various SEL themes.
 Ages 4–7.

 Being Edie Is Hard Today by Ben Brashares, illus. by Elizabeth Bergeland (Little, Brown, spring 2019).
 A girl imagines transforming into different animals to deal with the challenge of managing her emotions at school.